What are Essential Oils?

 Peppermint essential oil should not be used on children under 10 years old.
 The high menthol component in peppermint essential oil can slow breathing and cause respiratory problems.

-Essential oils with a high 1,8-cineole content, such as certain chemotypes of Rosemary and Eucalyptus should not be used on children under 12 years old as it can slow breathing.
+Essential oils with high 1,8-cineole content, such as certain chemotypes of Rosemary and Eucalyptus should not be used on children under 12 years old as it can slow breathing.